facebookarchive/react-page/README.md

 - Among other things, additional connect middleware should be added to prevent stack traces from showing up in the client.

+### TODO:

+  - Experiments with optimizing page load time - incremental streaming of markup/resources.
+  - Advanced packaging such as splitting projects into several independently cacheable sub-packages.